tbouron/MMM-FlightTracker/README.md

 apt-get install librtlsdr-dev
 ```

-It also requires to have an ADS-B receiver plugged in to the server running MagicMirror.
+It also requires to have either:
+- a ADS-B receiver plugged in to the server running MagicMirror.
 There are inexpensive to buy
   and you can find [a lot of them on Amazon](https://www.amazon.co.uk/s?k=ads-b&ref=nb_sb_noss_2).
+- a feeder from FlightAware or FlightRadar24 with [dump1090 configured to expose SBS1 messages over TCP](https://github.com/antirez/dump1090#port-30003).

 ### Setup